neutron-org/neutron-docs/docs/neutron/modules/admin-module/overview.md

 ## Overview

-The Admin module in the Neutron network is a central governance tool, enabling the [DAO](link) to propose and execute pivotal operations.
+The [Admin module](https://github.com/neutron-org/admin-module/tree/feat/admin-module-sdk47) in the Neutron network is a central governance tool, enabling the DAO to propose and execute pivotal operations.
 Developed using the [cosmos-sdk](https://github.com/cosmos/cosmos-sdk), this module is upgraded to align with the `Cosmos SDK 0.47`.

 ## Concepts

 ### Network Administration and Governance

-Being the network's admin, our [DAO](link) is empowered to execute proposals that can significantly change the network state.
+Being the network's admin, our [DAO](https://neutron.celat.one/neutron-1/contracts/neutron1suhgf5svhu4usrurvxzlgn54ksxmn8gljarjtxqnapv8kjnp4nrstdxvff) is empowered to execute proposals that can significantly change the network state.
 These proposals can encapsulate a myriad of operations including but not limited to:
 - Modifying parameters of a specific module, like adjusting transaction fees or validator incentives.
-- A full spectrum of wasm proposals, leveraging the WebAssembly smart contract functionalities in Cosmos.
+- A full spectrum of `wasm` proposals, leveraging the WebAssembly smart contract functionalities in Cosmos.
-- [IBC (Inter-Blockchain Communication) proposals](https://github.com/cosmos/ibc-go), enabling seamless interoperability and data transfer between distinct blockchains.
+- [Upgrade proposals](https://github.com/cosmos/cosmos-sdk/blob/main/x/upgrade/types/upgrade.pb.go), enabling seamless interoperability and data transfer between distinct blockchains.
 - Execution of any [sdk.msg](https://github.com/cosmos/cosmos-sdk/tree/master/types), the standard message format in the Cosmos ecosystem.

 ### Mechanism of Operation